marklogic/mlxprs/README.md

 ### Attach

-Here's an example of an 'attach' type configuration item:
+Here's an example of an _attach_ configuration:

 ```json
     {